Is Joe Theismann In The Nfl Hall Of Fame

 Assess His Impact on the Washington Redskins

 Theismann’s impact on the Washington Redskins was profound.
-He led the team to its first Super Bowl victory in franchise history and was a key figure in the team’s success during the early 1980s.
+But he led the team to its first Super Bowl victory in franchise history and was a key figure in the team’s success during the early 1980s.
 His leadership and on-field performance revitalized the Redskins and made them a dominant force in the NFL.

 Weigh the Significance of His MVP Award